Alaska Science Center

 Mineral-resource scientists at the USGS Alaska Science Center conduct objective scientific investigations into the origin of mineral deposits and the mineral-resource potential underlying public lands in Alaska.
 These studies provide information to land-use planners and decision makers about where mineral commodities are known and suspected in the Earth’s crust and about potential environmental consequences of the presence of those commodities.

-In addition to mineral-resource assessments, geoscience data is relevant to the issues of resource development, hazard mitigation, engineering, construction, habitat designation, tourism, environmental impacts, and other concerns.
+In addition to mineral-resource assessments, geoscience data are relevant to the issues of resource development, hazard mitigation, engineering, construction, habitat designation, tourism, environmental impacts, and other concerns.
 Federal lands constitute 64% of the onshore portion of Alaska, and the USGS works with the land-management agencies to provide the type, scale, quality, and quantity of data needed for effective land-use decisions.

 The USGS provides accurate and impartial scientific data and comprehensive analyses of Alaska's petroleum, gas-hydrate, and coalbed-methane resources for use by the Federal, State, and Native organizations that manage those resources.
 Using geology-based probabilistic methodologies, the USGS has produced estimates of the occurrence of undiscovered oil and gas resources for both Alaska's onshore lands and the Circum-Arctic Basin.